 Geographic Information System (GIS) software is designed to analyze, display, manage, store, and retrieve all kinds of spatial and geographic data.
 The system enables you to produce maps and graphs of geographic info for presentation and analysis.Show more This makes it a useful application to visualize spatial data and to create decision support solutions that your organization can utilize.
 GIS software is leveraged in a wide range of industries including insurance, manufacturing, banking, supply chain, retail, real estate, media, and entertainment.
 For instance, retail businesses use this system to find the best locations for their outlets.
 Start by checking our leader QGIS, and other recommended solutions in this category.Show less

-In order to devise this ranking of best Free GIS Software we have checked popular apps currently present on the market, comparing their features, ease-of-use, customer service, offered integrations with other systems and mobile device support with our unique SmartScoreTM rating algorithm.
-This list has been developed by Jenny Chang, our B2B authority dedicated to the Free GIS Software category.
+In order to prepare this ranking of best Free GIS Software we have checked trending applications currently present on the market, analyzing their features, ease-of-use, customer service, available integrations as well as mobile support with our exclusive SmartScoreTM rating system.
+This list has been developed by Jenny Chang, our SaaS expert responsible for the Free GIS Software category.

 GIS software makes it easier for users to visualize geographic and spatial data and simplifies the creation of graphs and charts.
 This is why these tools are utilized in a broad range of industries.
 But choosing the best free GIS software for your particular business goals can be difficult.
 This article highlights basic features and benefits to watch out for to help you make a well-informed decision.